-CUTTING CLASS
+CUTTING CLASS/TUTORIAL

 Students who are absent from their assigned class or area without permission will be deemed to be cutting class.
 Cutting class is considered to be a major violation of school rules and will be referred to the administration.
 Consequences for cutting class will result in school detention and/or suspension.
+Three cuts will result in a student being marked truant and the student may be referred for the SARB process.